 If you are already in the United States, apply online now.

-Below please find additional documentation required for students seeking admission to LCC in F-1 or M-1 status.
+Below please find a list of documentation required for students requesting a Form I-20 for F-1 or M-1 study.
 If you are currently attending another institution in the United States, please review information for transfer students.

 Estimated Costs for International Students

-Provide completed PDF File LCC Financial Resources Form with required supporting documents.
+Provide completed PDF File Affidavit of Financial Support with required supporting documents.
 Financial documents must be dated within 6 months of the start of the students' program.

 2019-2020 Academic Year Estimated Cost for F-1 or M-1 Visa